| The Zener-based solar engineUsing a Zener diode as a voltage

 feedback above, it is important that the transistors turn

 off rapidly but several factors tend to prevent this.
+Ironically, if the solar cell short circuit current is

 high there may be enough base